 2. Use incentives like reward schemes

 Everyone loves rewards, and everyone loves bonuses.
 Most people also respond very well to deadlines so when you combine those things you’ve got a powerful tool for getting people engaged in your course.
-Why not offer a money back guarantee?
+Why not offer a money-back guarantee?
 If a student completes your $250 course by the specified date, they get a $50 refund.
-Hot tip: Just add $50 to the price you’re already charging for your course, that way it’s no big deal if you have to refund and if you DON’T have to compensate it that’s a sweet extra 50 big ones in your bank account for no extra work.
-You can also offer bonuses, for example, if they complete a section by a specific date they get a bonus section or a 1:1 expert call.
-Offering value for money is one of the oldest tricks in the book.
-You know why?
-Because it works.

 3. Testing with quizzes

 Most online course providers never test their students.
 They run their course on set-and-forget and never check in with their students once they start the class.
 One of the biggest advertising converters used on Facebook and as email signups recently is quizzes.
 Yep, I’m talking about the “What Kind of Potato Are You?”
 Quizzes that pop up with frightening regularity every time you load a new webpage.
 Run regular quizzes and test your student’s knowledge as the course progresses.
-Everyone loves a quiz, even if the answer is useless.
-Like Which Pixar Character Are You?
+Everyone loves a quiz, even if the answer is useless (case in point: Which Pixar Character Are You?)
 It’s more about engagement than the results of the quiz so keep that in mind.

 4. Re-engage regularly

-There are so many tools designed to keep teachers in touch with their students so use them!
+There are so many tools designed to keep teachers in touch with their students, so use them!
 Facebook groups, webinars, Facebook lives.
-You could do weekly Q&As in a student group or offer catch up sessions to students who have fallen behind.
-Re-engagement is worth the time and effort to hook back those students that are flagging but haven’t quite jumped ship yet.
+You could do weekly Q&As in a student group or offer catch-up sessions to students who have fallen behind.
+Re-engagement is worth the time and effort to keep those students who are flagging, but haven’t quite jumped ship yet.

 5. Use checklists

-Even the chronically unorganised love a checklist and when you provide the option to check off the work your students have completed, that will be enough to keep more of them engaged.
-You can also include extra actions for them to solidify the information.
-For example…
+Even the chronically disorganised love a checklist!
+Give your students the option to check off the work they have completed, and they won’t be able to resist.
+You can also include extra actions for them to solidify the information, like this:

 - Watch video